ygemici/osz/docs/howto2-debug.md

 | `SYsinfo` `Log` | show system information and early syslog |
 | `Full`     | toggle full window mode, give space for main information |

 Goto has an argument, entered in hexadecimal (prefix 0x is optional).
+Note this only moves the window, but does not change execution flow.
 Can be:
  * (empty) if not given, it will go to the next instruction
  * `+X`, `-X` set up rip relative address
  * `X` go to absolute address
  * `symbol+X` symbol relative address

 Examine may have two arguments, a flag and an address.
-Address is the same as in goto, expect it sets rsp instead of rip.
+Address is the same as in goto, expect it sets rsp.
  * (empty) return to the original stack
  * `+X`, `-X` set up rsp relative address
  * `X` go to absolute address
  * `symbol+X` symbol relative address

+Exampine has a counterpart, `xp` which examines physical addresses.

 Break works just like examine, expect that
  * (empty) lists breakpoints